-Constitution of Sevenoaks & Swanley Together in Europe
+Constitution of Sevenoaks, Swanley and Tonbridge in Europe

 Adopted on 4 March 2017

-The name of the Group shall be Sevenoaks & Swanley Together in Europe (SSTIE)
+The name of the Group shall be Sevenoaks Swanley & Tonbridge in Europe** (SSTIE)

 (a) Membership of SSTIE shall be open to any person aged 16 or over living in the Sevenoaks & Swanley Parliamentary Constituency and surrounding areas who is willing to support SSTIE to achieve its aims, is willing to abide by the rules of SSTIE and is willing to pay any subscription that may from time to time be agreed by the Executive Committee.